Alex-bzh/corpus-kaamelott/README.md

 - The `tagged/` folder contains the 400 screenplays in tagged format (e.g. : word/tag/lemma).
 Each line lists, in tabulated format, the speaker and his cue, tagged.
 - The `tools/` folder presents some useful scripts to manipulate the corpus, like a custom reader for NLTK (see below).
 - The `txt/` folder contains the 400 screenplays in text format.
 As for the tagged version, each line lists, in tabulated format, the speaker and his cue.
+- The `xml/` folder hosts the corpus in XML-TEI compliant format.

 ## The custom KaamelottCorpusReader